Edith Carrington

-Edith Carrington (1853–1929) was a prominent English animal rights activist and promoter of vegetarianism.
-She was for sometime an artist, but began to write books on animals from 1889.
+Edith Carrington (1853 – 23 January 1929) was an English activist and writer.
+She was an advocate for animal welfare and vegetarianism.
+Carrington was for sometime an artist and later wrote several animal stories for children.
 She was a vocal opponent of Eleanor Anne Ormerod's campaign seeking the extermination of the house sparrow and was an anti-vivisectionist.

 Life and work

-Carrington was born in Swainswick, Bath, Somerset to Henry Edmund Carrington and Emily Heywood Johns (1814–1890).
-Coming from a wealthy family, she was influenced by Charles Kingsley who introduced her to study natural history and took on herself the "wish for no higher mission than to live and die in the cause of God's beautiful and sinless mute creatures."
-She wrote regularly in The Animals' Friend (established in 1894) and was a collaborator of Henry Stephens Salt and was a participant in the Humanitarian League (established 1891).Edith Carrington (1894).
-Miss Edith Carrington: Portrait and Autobiography.
-The Animals' Friend (August), 1:24.
+Carrington was born in Swainswick, Bath, into a wealthy family of naturalists.
+Her parents were Henry Carrington (died 1859) and Emily Heywood Johns (1814–1890).
+She was influenced by Charles Kingsley, who introduced her to study natural history and took on herself the "wish for no higher mission than to live and die in the cause of God's beautiful and sinless mute creatures."

+She wrote regularly in the Animals' Friend (established in 1894), was a collaborator of Henry Stephens Salt, and was a participant in the Humanitarian League (established 1891).
+She was a member of the Church Society for the Promotion of Kindness to Animals but resigned in 1894 as the Society refused to condemn vivisection.

-Carrington's first book Stories for Somebody was written when she was thirty-five.
+Carrington's first book Stories for Somebody was written when she was 35.
 She later wrote a number of animal stories for children.
-One series Animal Life Readers edited by Carrington and Ernest Bell was illustrated by Harrison Weir and others.
+One series, Animal Life Readers, edited by Carrington and Ernest Bell was illustrated by Harrison Weir and others.
 She also ran a children's magazine called Our Animal Brothers.

+Carrington died at the age of 75, on 23 January 1929 in Bristol.
+She was buried on 29 January in Alderholt, Dorset.